FAQ – TopBraid Live

 Can frequently used queries be cached?

 Query designer can specify SPIN functions as ‘cacheable’.
 This is similar to caching inferences.
-Coming soon is the ability to cache output of SPIN templates using standard third party cache management tools.

 How can I use inferencing with TopBraid Live?